OpenCLTBrigade/cmpd-holiday-gift/README.md

 Install dependencies: `npm install`

 Set up a mailtrap.io account.
-Copy apps/config/email_example.js to ...email.js and enter account details from mailtrap.io account
+Copy `./config/env_example.js` to `./config/env_development.js`, then edit the file with your mailtrap account details.

 Run app, and restart when code changes: `npm run nodemon`